JaeNuguid/Filipino-Sign-Language/README.md

 - You can download this app for FREE on [Google Play Store](https://play.google.com/store/apps/details?id=com.bcs.fsl.filipinosignlanguage).

 <br/>
-* If anyone wants to fork or copy the project files including the video files, you may request by contacting me.
+* The video files were not uploaded here, if you need it, you may request by contacting me.
 * This project was made in a rush, no coding standards were followed and it needs a lot of refactoring.